Diachronic Data Analysis Supports and Refines Conceptual Metaphor Theory: Introduction

 \subsection{Structure of the Paper}

-The paper contains several methodologically distinct analyses of data from the Mapping Metaphor project \cite{mappingmetaphor} that explore different aspects of metaphor formation, which is modeled as a network, where nodes are topics and edges as drawn from metaphor sources to targets.
-First, we address the source and target topics of metaphors.
-Looking at the distribution of the number of connections of the topics provides a global picture of the dynamics of the metaphor network.
-A second set of experiments examines the mapping mechanism by analyzing the edges and edge motifs of the network itself.
-This includes studies of preferential attachment of edges and motif analysis.
-In a third part, we investigate the connection between metaphor and semantics by searching for roles in the metaphoric network.
-The final, fourth part, deals with the global structure of the network through discrete curvature and, in the course of this, with spatial metaphors.
+The paper presents various methodologically distinct analyses of the data from the Mapping Metaphor project \cite{mappingmetaphor} exploring different facets of metaphor formation.
+By adopting the Mapping Metaphor project, we thereby necessarily accept and use the classification of metaphorical domains that is employed in that data set.
+Metaphor formation is conceptualized as a network, where topics serve as nodes and edges represent metaphorical connections from sources to targets.
+First, we investigate the source and target topics of metaphors.
+Analyzing the distribution of connections among topics provides a global understanding of the dynamics of the metaphor network.
+A second set of experiments examines the network's division into two anti-communities of topics.
+This is further refined by a motif and a connection type number analysis.
+In the third part, we explore a characteristic feature of the network, namely, preferential attachment on edges.
+The fourth part focuses on the connection between metaphor and semantics by identifying roles within the metaphoric network.
+A final, fifth part, entails a discrete curvature analysis, which also leads to a critical role analysis of spatial metaphors.